NautilusTrader

 -- --ignored --nocapture

 Expected result: one ignored test passes.
-On a live network this can take several minutes.
+This can take several minutes.

 Operational notes